JULIELab/julielab-java-utilities/README.md

 * Helper methods to read or write files
 * Automatically handles regular or gzipped files
 * Convention: A File instance with a name that ends with *.gz* or *.gzip* Is handled like a gzipped file automatically, in reading and writing.
+### JarLoader.java
+* Allows to load JAR files during runtime
+* Exploits the fact that the system class loader is an `URIClassLoader` until Java 8
+* Beginning with Java 9, uses the `java.lang.instrument` package and employs the Agent class (see above) ** Needs to determine the file path of the JAR containing the Agent class ** This JAR needs to have a `META-INF/MANIFEST.MF` file with the entry `Agent-Class: de.julielab.java.utilities.classpath.Agent`
+** The `julielab-java-utilities` JAR is searched on the classpath for this purpose.
+** In case of an uber JAR or fat JAR (e.g. through the Maven assembly or shadow plugins), the uber JAR itself is pointed to.
+The uber JAR must then have the manifest entry as explained above.
+### UriUtilities.java
+* Get InputStreams and Readers from `java.net.URI`
+* Automatically handles regular or gzipped files, analogous to FileUtilities.java